Read our article to learn various tools, websites, and manual methods on how to find phone numbers for sales and lead generation.

 If you want to learn more about how to use these two documents together, read Matt Olpinski’s article on the difference between contracts and proposals.
 If you’re using this one-page proposal as a contract, add a space or line for them to sign and date the document — either physically or using electronic signature software.
 Clearly state that this will be a legally binding contract once signed.

 Give your prospect an easy way to contact you should they have any questions or to learn more about your business.
 At the bottom of the document, write your name, your business’s name, and your contact information.
-Also link to your company’s “about us” page.
-If you have testimonials, a portfolio, or case studies you’d like the prospect to see, link out to these pages in this section.
+Letting your prospect know you’re their main point of contact throughout this process helps build trust in the partnership.

 Before you write your own one-page proposal, take a peek at some examples.
 From these, you’ll gain inspiration, ideas, and strategies that you can then apply to your own proposal.
 Let’s dive into these proposal examples and see why they work: